Mount Burnett, VIC

 Where is Mount Burnett?

-Mount Burnett is a suburb of Victoria, Australia.
+Mount Burnett is a suburb of Victoria, Australia, in the Cardinia local government area.

 What is the population of Mount Burnett?